Identify users at registration (iOS)

 Populate multiple attributes at registration

 identity.log() populates one contact attribute per call.
-To set more than one — for example, both an email address and a first name on the same contact — call the method once for each attribute, back-to-back, immediately after the account is created.
+To set more than one — for example, both an email address and a first name on the same contact — call the helper once per attribute, back-to-back, immediately after the account is created.
 Connect attributes both signals to the same session and resolves them to the same contact.

 identifierName: "Email Address",